A Message From the Kalamazoo Promise about your Scholarship

 - If you drop a course after the last day to drop/add without penalty (typically the first week of the semester) you will not get those credits back from the Promise as the course will have already been paid for.
 The exception to this is if you have an approved tuition charge appeal.
-If you are considering withdrawing form a course or are experiencing a hardship, schedule an appointment with us as early as possible.
+If you are considering withdrawing from a course or are experiencing hardship, schedule an appointment with us as early as possible.

 The Promise scholarship covers tuition and mandatory fees.
-It does not cover course fees, books, room and board or any other costs related to education.
+It does not cover course fees, books, room and board, or any other costs related to education.
 For this reason, it is strongly encouraged that unless you cannot do so, complete your FAFSA each year.
 The earlier you can submit it increases the amount of aid you are eligible for.
 FAFSA opens October 1 of each year.

 In order to qualify for other need-based aid, students must have a completed FAFSA.

 Award eligibility is determined by the Kalamazoo Promise Office.